 *If you have a charcoal grill, use the "U-shaped fire" setup from this recipe.

 4. Cook the turkey: Put the spit on the grill (with the leg side of the bird facing the two lit burners, if your grill can be set up that way).
 Start the rotisserie spinning, and cook the turkey with the lid closed for 2 to 2 1/2 hours.
+(If you are using an infrared rotisserie burner, check the turkey every half hour, and shut off the infrared burner if the bird is browning too quickly.
+I usually shut mine off after the first hour.)
 Start checking the temperature in the breast with an instant read thermometer at 2 hours.
 The turkey is done when the breast meat registers 155*F to 160*F in its thickest part with an instant read thermometer.
 Remove the turkey from the grill, remove the spit from the turkey, and cut the trussing twine loose.
 Let the turkey rest for 15 to 30 minutes before carving.